 Real estate investors rely on realtors to help them find the best investment properties.

-Developing relationships with realtors can help you get to some of the best deals before they’re even advertised publicly.
+This real estate investing tip is along the same lines as our previous one related to developing good communication skills.
+Great communication skills will help you not only negotiate when buying a property, but to also network with realtors.
+In turn developing relationships with realtors can help you get some of the best deals before they’re even advertised publicly.
 These deals can sometimes save you tens of thousands of dollars and help you earn much higher profits.

 Networking with realtors in-person and online can help you develop those kind of relationships over time.
 Relationships take time to build, but if you start networking with realtors when you’re young, you can build a solid circle of support over time.